quinta-feira, 16 de abril de 2026

 • Initiatives like LIFE4BEST Puffinus allow them to study the Manx Shearwater (Puffinus puffinus), a vulnerable species nesting in remote cliffs by using new monitoring methodologies.

-In short, being part of the SPEA Madeira team means being at the crossroads of scientific research, field conservation, and community engagement.
+In short, being part of the SPEA Madeira team means being at the crossroads of scientific research and field conservation.
 Every project I am part of (managing invasive species and fighting light pollution) contributes to a larger goal: making Madeira a safer sanctuary for the unique biodiversity it holds.

 My first month with SPEA